shivamasilamani/shopmate-microapi/readme.md

 gzip compression is used to compress all response data.
 This reduces the size of response payload and enhances response time.

 ### Pagination
 Pagination also helps to enhance performance.
-With pagination support data can be queried in chunks instead of everything in a single request.
+With pagination support, data can be queried in chunks instead of everything in a single request.

 ### Caching
-In-Memory response caching has been enabled to cache the response payload.
-This reduces the reliance on database to get data on every request.
+In-Memory response caching has been enabled only for */products/item* end-point to cache response payload.
+This reduces reliance on database to get data on every request.
 In-Memory is not production ready however this is just a proof of concept.
 Using the same concept caching can be scaled by introducing proper caching tools like memcached or redis.

+### Infrastructure
+As the features are splitted into multiple services which are running individually, backend is already equipped to be scalled easily.
+Right now services are deployed to single instance running in a data center in us-west region.
+It is easier to add more instances into different regions to support traffic from different geographic regions.

 # Cron Job
 A background job has been implemented to clear items from cart which are added 48 hours ago.
 This job is also deployed to google app engine and scheduled to run every 12 hours.